 Edx Customer Support

-If you still need help with your issue, you can open the chat box in the help center and post your queries there.
+If you still need help with your issue, open the chat box in the help center and post your queries there.
 You will initially connect to a bot and then be transferred to a support executive from the Edx support team.
 You can also reach out to them via email.

 Coursera Customer Support